-- 1 Hex./Torx-flange screw M8x45 - 2 Sk/Torx-flange screw M6x40 and will separate from removed gearbox.
+- 1 Hex./Torx-flange screw M8x45 - 2 Sk/Torx-flange screw M6x40

 Step Procedure 4 Install puller part no. 877660 onto the two threaded bolts M8 of the gear cover.
 5 The entire propeller gearbox can now be pulled off by moving the handle of the special tool part no. 877660 without damaging the ball bearing or propeller shaft.